Proudly Serving Colorado Springs and South Denver

 Remove Standing Water: Swiftly remove any standing water using pumps, wet vacuums, or buckets.
 This includes water from flooding, leaks, or even large spills.

 Promote Proper Ventilation: Ensure proper airflow throughout your home, particularly in moisture-prone areas like the kitchen, bathroom, and basement.
-Use exhaust fans, open windows, or run dehumidifiers to prevent stagnant air and moisture buildup.
+Use exhaust fans, open windows, or dehumidifiers to prevent stagnant air and moisture buildup.

 Inspect and Clean HVAC Systems: Regularly inspect and maintain your home’s heating, ventilation, and air conditioning (HVAC) systems.
 This includes ensuring proper insulation and checking for leaks or condensation.